xthydra/GP_Terrain_Editor/README.md

-# GP_Terrain_Editor
+# Gameplay Terrain Editor

 #What it can do

-2) it will randomly generate terrains based on a seed
+1) it will randomly generate terrains based on a seed

-1) it will create trees on the terrains
+2) it will create trees on the terrains

 3) it will page the terrains in a vector, render terrains and trees based on distance

-3) it can save the terrains in a binary file
+4) it can save the terrains in a binary file

-4) it can edit the terrains vertices
+5) it can edit the terrains vertices

 #What is wrong with it